 A diagnosis of cancer brings up many important questions, such as, “what are my treatment options?” or “will we still be able to have children?”
 To answer the latter question, many factors determine a man’s fertility potential after cancer treatment, such as his age, the type of cancer, and the type of cancer treatment.
 For many men, it can take several years after cancer treatment ends before healthy sperm production resumes.
 Other men may become permanently sterile after cancer treatment.
-Fortunately, there are several fertility preservation options for men and boys that allow them to preserve their sperm and/or retain their fertility so they can still have children after cancer treatment:
+Fortunately, there are several fertility preservation options for men with cancer that allow them to preserve their sperm and/or retain their fertility so they can still have children after cancer treatment:

 Sperm cryopreservation, also known as sperm banking, gives men the option to freeze and store their sperm prior to being exposed to chemotherapy.
 Because the short term effects of chemotherapy on sperm are not well understood, this technique is also offered to men who have recently been exposed to chemotherapy.
 Although there is no information about how long frozen sperm can remain effective, sperm twenty years or older have been used successfully in pregnancies.
 Sperm cryopreservation allows this sperm to be used in future fertility treatments, such as in vitro fertilization (IVF).